-Limit the ivory and rhino horn trade in Massachusetts to ensure the Commonwealth doesn’t play a role in illegal trafficking and help to stem an unprecedented global poaching crisis.
+Limit the ivory and rhino horn trade in Massachusetts to ensure that the Commonwealth no longer plays a role in illegal trafficking and instead does its part to help stem an unprecedented global poaching crisis.

 Bring Massachusetts commerce laws in line with federal interstate commerce regulations.